Infinite (De)coding, or “His wit’s as thick as a Tewkesbury mustard.”

 The biggest scandal of the Reagan administration appears to have been the Iran-Contra Affair, which has been partly detailed in the films American Made starring Tom Cruise and Kill the Messenger starring Jeremy Renner.
 This is my jumping off point when considering the duplicitous agents Remy Marathe and Hugh/Helen Steeply (p.
 88) standing on a mountain overlooking the desert city of Tucson (“at the base of the black mountain”) while the setting sun casts their shadows in “Goethe’s well-known ‘Bröckengespenst’ phenomenon”.
 It is April 30, Walpurgis Day, as in Goethe’s Faust, when witches ride around Mt.
 Bröcken on their brooms farting, and both agents let one rip, Steeply on page 108 and Marathe in response on page 429 (Are we in Macbeth territory, too?).
 Venus (aka Lucifer) rises and American youth (on Spring Break?) gather for a bonfire and party down below; one cannot help think they are blasting Black Sabbath’s song “Walpurgis”, aka “War Pigs”, while ingesting anyone of the legal, illicit or scheduled substances Wallace names throughout his tome.

 The rivalry carries over into philosophies, with Sidney (aka Steeply) being a Ramist and Oxford (as Thomas Nashe?) encouraging people to HATE RAM (another Marathe anagram) (See Wikipedia “Ramism”).
+And both Oxford and Sidney seem to have sought the favor of Elizabeth I; though only Sidney was allowed the honor to go to war for her.
 As Marathe and Steeply have their philosophical tête-à-tête on the mountain, Marathe asserts,

 I am seated here appalled at the naïveté of history of your nation.
 Paris and Helen were the excuse of the war.
 All the Greek states in addition to the Sparta of Menelaus attacked Troy because Troy controlled the Dardanelles and charged the ruinous tolls for passage through, which the Greeks, who would like very dearly the easy sea passage for trade with the Oriental East, resented with fury.
 It was for commerce, this war.
 The one-quotes “love” one-does-not-quote of Paris for Helen merely was the excuse (p.
 105).

 Another possible repeating fractal image within Infinite Jest is the story that Oxford encouraged his best mate Henry Wriothesley, 3rd Earl of Southampton to get it on with his (Oxford’s) lover Penelope Rich, to conceive for him (Oxford) a male heir — portrayed in Oxford/Shakespeare’s The Rape of LucreceVenus and Adonis and Sonnets.
 Luria Perec as Luria P_____, the oxymel/bitter-sweet Penelope with admirers on all sides of the isle (including Sidney and Oxford), is first mentioned on page 92 as stenographer-cum-jeune-fille-de-Vendredi (the young woman of the day of Venus/Friday), the duplicitous lover of Rod “the God” Tine, Sr., Hugh/Helen Steeply’s boss.
 (Waugh decodes one John Weever text that describes Penelope as good “for a fuck”.)
-By page 972, Luria P_____ is in the arms of A.F.R. leader, Infinite Jest’s Fortinbras, Fortier, “whom she had long regarded as something of a ham”, while Orin Incandenza, something of a tortured Oxford/Shakespeare, shrieks “Do it to her!
+By page 972, Luria P_____ is in the arms of A.F.R. leader, Infinite Jest’s Fortinbras, Fortier, “whom she had long regarded as something of a ham”, while Orin Incandenza, tortured, shrieks “Do it to her!
 Do it to her!” from under a glass tumbler.
-I take “ham” to mean Southampton, which perhaps rings true for Oxford’s success at securing an heir but not his and Southampton’s hopes for the throne.
-Their support of the failed Essex Rebellion resulted in their fall from grace and influence, and King James, who united the kingdoms of England and Scotland, is said to be Fortinbras, who unites Norway and Denmark.
+If Orin is Oxford/Shakespeare, I take “ham” to mean Southampton.
+However, Oxford and Southampton’s support of the failed Essex Rebellion resulted in their fall from grace and influence, and King James, who united the kingdoms of England and Scotland (as well as married Anne of Denmark), is said to be Fortinbras, who unites Norway and Denmark.
 There was no happy ending for Oxford, who lost the rights to his writings (a forced anonymity) and was destroyed financially, including by a venture to find the Northwest Passage.
 There is no happy ending for Wallace either, for whom Infinite Jest is a sort of therapy or a tortured mental state behind glass, just as The Bell Jar was for Sylvia Plath (aka Victoria Lucas), who like Wallace had spent time at Harvard’s McClean Hospital, according to Wikipedia.

 Popular posts from this blog